syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 ## Troubleshooting

- If the document is protected with owner password only, it seems that it can be open without entering password.
-In that case, can the Syncfusion library remove/change restrictions?
-And how do you open a document using owner password if it?s different from user password?
+ If the document is protected with the owner's password only, it can be opened without entering a password.
+In that case, can the Syncfusion library remove or change restrictions?
+And how do you open a document using the owner's password if it's different from the user's password?

- Using our Syncfusion library, you can remove or edit permissions in a document restricted by an owner password using our import pages option.
+ Using our Syncfusion library, remove or edit permissions in a document restricted by an owner password using our import pages option.
 If you provide the correct owner password, you can perform these actions within the same document.

  {% tabs %}